ayand/Pokemon-REST-API-Node/README.md

 * Registering users
 * Allowing a user to post ratings for multiple Pokémon
 * Returning the top 50 recommended Pokémon for a user along with the suggested ratings the user might give them.
+* Return all moves in the games
+* Return one particular move
+* Return all the moves a Pokémon can learn
+* Return all the Pokémon who can learn a move
+* Search for Pokémon with a certain species, forme, type, ability, or egg group with ElasticSearch

 ## rating-dump
 This is a Maven Java application which uses two source files to read all user ratings of Pokémon from the database and put them in a text file